Student Affairs in Higher Education (M.Ed.)

 Program Overview

 Students take courses in a cohort-based model, which contributes to a strong learning community.
-Students hold graduate assistantship positions across campus and internships at institutions in the Central Texas region and beyond, allowing for the development of valuable experiences and skills and an opportunity to bridge classroom learning and professional practice.
+Students hold graduate assistantship positions and internships at Texas State and at institutions in the Central Texas region and beyond, allowing for the development of valuable experiences and skills and an opportunity to bridge classroom learning and professional practice.
+More information on these opportunities can be found on the Student Affairs in Higher Education program webpage.

 Course Work